 Wine Knowledge is Business Critical

 Wine is the international litmus test for sophistication and intelligence.
-In a world where very few things translated into all cultures: wine knowledge stands above all other status symbols.
+In a world where very few things are translated into all cultures: wine knowledge stands above all other status symbols.

 The Sommelier Test is the Winemaker’s Crutch